sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 ## Intro

-The mission "Get Started with SAP BTP Enterprise Accounts" is designed for **global account administrators** and **IT contacts** who received a new SAP BTP **Enterprise Account**.
+The mission "Get Started with SAP BTP Enterprise Accounts" is designed for **Global Account administrators** and **IT contacts** who received a new SAP BTP **Enterprise Account**.

-This tutorial gives an introduction to the basic concepts of SAP BTP.
+This tutorial introduces the basic concepts of SAP BTP.
 If you want to jump-start in the BTP cockpit, proceed to the next tutorial.

 ### About SAP BTP Enterprise Accounts

-SAP BTP provides different types of global accounts, "enterprise" and "trial".
+SAP BTP provides two different types of global accounts: "Enterprise" and "Trial."
 The type you choose determines pricing, conditions of use, resources, available services, and hosts.

 SAP BTP Enterprise accounts are usually associated with SAP customer or partner contracts and contain their purchased entitlements to platform resources and services.
 However, it's also possible to create an [enterprise account](https://help.sap.com/docs/btp/sap-business-technology-platform/enterprise-accounts?locale=en-US) for personal exploration.

-In case you do not have an Enterprise Account and if you wish to explore or buy an Enterprise Account, you may refer to a [pay-as-you-go license](https://www.sap.com/products/technology-platform/trial.html) and use [Free Tier Service Plans](https://discovery-center.cloud.sap/viewServices?provider=all&regions=all&category=freetierservices).
+If you do not have an Enterprise Account and wish to explore or buy one, you may refer to a [pay-as-you-go license](https://www.sap.com/products/technology-platform/trial.html) and use [Free Tier Service Plans](https://discovery-center.cloud.sap/viewServices?provider=all&regions=all&category=freetierservices).
 You can learn more about the "Free Tier model" later in this mission.

 You can also order a SAP BTP Pay-As-You-Go license in [SAP Store](https://store.sap.com/dcp/en/product/display-9999951781_live_v1/sap-business-technology-platform)